juxor/afaq/markdown/secI3.md

 congresses.
 Murray Bookchin sketches the response to this situation as
 follows:

-> _"[L]et us suppose that a board of highly qualified technicians is established [by this congress] to propose changes in the steel industry.
+> _"let us suppose that a board of highly qualified technicians is established [by this congress] to propose changes in the steel industry.
 This board . . . advances proposals to rationalise the industry by closing down some plants and expanding the operation of others . . .
 Is this a 'centralised' body or not?
 The answer is both yes and no. Yes, only in the sense that the board is dealing with problems that concern the country as a whole; no, because it can make no decision that **must** be executed for the country as a whole.
 The board's plan must be examined by all the workers in the plants [that are affected] . . .
 The board itself has no power to enforce 'decisions'; it merely makes recommendations.
 Additionally, its personnel are controlled by the plant in which they work and the locality in which they live . . . they would have no decision-making powers.
-The adoption, modification or rejection of their plans would rest entirely with . . . [those] involved."_
-[**Post Scarcity Anarchism**, p.
+The adoption, modification or rejection of their plans would rest entirely with . . . [those] involved."_ [**Post Scarcity Anarchism**, p.
 180]

 Therefore, confederations would not be in positions of power over the individual syndicates.
 No attempt is made to determine which plants produce